 3. Do Not Sign Anything Before Speaking to an Attorney

-Do to the fact that many immigrants are not 100% fluent in english, and ICE and BCP agents are aware of this, they may attempt to trick you and have you unknowingly sign your own deportation, known as a voluntary departure.
+Due to the fact that many immigrants are not 100% fluent in English, and ICE and BCP agents are aware of this, they may attempt to trick you and have you unknowingly sign your own deportation, known as a voluntary departure.
 Do not sign anything before first speaking with an immigration attorney.

 4. Record Your Encounter

 Unless you are on federal government property, take detailed notes of your entire encounter with ICE or CBP.
 This includes things such as photos, videos, badge numbers, amounts of ages, time of the encounter, types of cars used – literally anything and everything you can.

 Report this encounter immediately to your immigration attorney.
 All of this information can be used to help determine if any rights violation was made on behalf of the immigration agency.

 Just because you have been picked up by immigration authorities does not automatically mean that you will be deported.
 However, there is no time to wait, immediately contact an immigration attorney if you are in any sort of encounter with the ICE or CBP.
 If you are detained, it is possible to get bail and be removed from custody.

 7. Join a Community That Fights for Immigrant Rights

 There are many organizations throughout the United States and Arizona that fight for the rights of immigrants.
 Don’t let our current presidential administration have you believe that you are alone in this fight.

 Call Call our Immigration team at(480) 626-2388 to discuss your case today.